alexj/gridminders/README.md

 GridMinders is a simple macOS SwiftUI app that visualizes your Apple Reminders in an Eisenhower 2x2 grid.
 The reminders list updates automatically whenever tasks change in the Reminders app or sync via iCloud, so the grid stays current.

 The app requests permission to access the Reminders database using `EventKit`.
 Completed tasks are filtered out so only open reminders appear.

-Tasks are categorized as:
+## Quadrant Logic and Tagging

-- **Important** if they are tagged with '#important' (case-insensitive, in the title or notes).
+- **Important** if they are tagged with `#important` (case-insensitive, in the title or notes).
-- **Urgent** if they are tagged with '#urgent' (case-insensitive, in the title or notes).
+- **Urgent** if they are tagged with `#urgent` (case-insensitive, in the title or notes).

-**Enhanced Drag-and-Drop:**
+- Only tags determine importance/urgency—due dates and priorities are not used for quadrant logic.

+## Drag-and-Drop Features

-- Drag reminders into the "important" or "urgent" quadrants to automatically add `#important` or `#urgent` tags to the reminder's notes.
+- Drag reminders into the "important" or "urgent" quadrants to automatically add `#important` or `#urgent` tags.
 - Drag reminders out of those quadrants to remove the respective tag.
 - Tag changes are undoable using Cmd-Z (undo/redo).
 - The UI updates instantly after any drag-and-drop change.

-The four quadrants are:
+- Dragging a section parent moves all reminders in that section to the new quadrant and updates tags for all items in the section.

+## Section Grouping

+- Reminders can be grouped into sections using the `#section-Name` tag (case-insensitive, in the title or notes).
+- Section parents and children are displayed together in the correct quadrant.
+- When a section is moved to a different quadrant, all reminders in that section update their tags accordingly.

+## Sorting and Manual Reordering

+- Items with 'high' priority are always at the top of their section, overruling manual order.
+- All other reminders are shown in the same order as in the Reminders app, as much as possible.
+- You can manually reorder reminders within a quadrant or section by dragging them up or down.
+- **Note:** Due to EventKit limitations, manual sorting is only preserved within GridMinders.
+The sort order may be different from what you see in the Apple Reminders app, and changes made in GridMinders will not sync back to Reminders.

+## The Four Quadrants

 1. Important & Urgent
 2. Important & Not Urgent
 3. Not Important & Urgent
 4. Not Important & Not Urgent

+## Other Features

-Click the checkmark next to a task to mark it complete.
-Double-click a task to open it directly in the Reminders app.
+- Click the checkmark next to a task to mark it complete.
+- Double-click a task to open it directly in the Reminders app.
-You can also drag a reminder from one quadrant to another:
-- Dropping a reminder into an important quadrant automatically marks it high priority.
-- Dropping one into an urgent quadrant assigns it a due date of today.
-- Dragging an urgent reminder into a non‑urgent quadrant removes its due date.

-## List Selection & Filtering (Phase 1)

-You can now choose which reminder lists (calendars) are used as sources for grid items:
+- List selection and filtering: Click **Select Lists** to choose which reminder lists (calendars) are used as sources for grid items.
+Your selection is saved automatically.
-- Click the **Select Lists** button at the top of the app window.
-- In the dialog, check the lists you want to include (or exclude, using the advanced toggle).
-- By default, reminders from all lists are shown.
-- Your selection is saved and restored automatically.

 ## Requirements
 macOS 13+